emp-toolkit/emp-ot/README.md

 // and obtains b0[i] if c[i]==0 and b1[i] if c[i]==1
     np.recv(b0, c, length);
 ```
 Note that `NPOT` can be replaced to `OTCO`, `IKNP`, or `FerretCOT` without changing any other part of the code.
+They all share the same [API](https://github.com/emp-toolkit/emp-ot/blob/master/emp-ot/ot.h)

 Correlated OT and Random OT
 -----

 Correlated OT and Random OT are supported for `IKNP` and `FerretCOT`.
 See following as an example.
+They all share extra [APIs](https://github.com/emp-toolkit/emp-ot/blob/master/emp-ot/cot.h)
 ```cpp
 block delta;